Skip to content

 Partial Data Inheritance

 Orbit implements a partial data inheritance concept between these entities, similar to the Shipper side of the platform.
-This means that certain data automatically flows from parent entities to their children, while allowing for customization at each level.
+This means that certain data automatically flows from parent entities to their children, while allowing for customisation at each level.

 How Inheritance Works